swallowcamel/nancywiki/Writing-a-nancy-bootstrapper.md

 ## Child Containers

-Most modern containers support ASP.Net per-request lifetimes, which is great, but as Nancy is intended to run on things other than ASP.Net, that can't be the only solution.
-To this end we have a separate interface, INancyBootStrapperPerRequestRegistration<T> (although it might get renamed ;-)).
-This interface provides a single method called "ConfigureRequestContainer", which should be implemented as a virtual method in the bootstrapper, that allows the user to register any dependencies that should only live for the lifetime of that request.
-Now, when GetAllModules or GetModuleByKey is called, the workflow should be:
+Most modern containers support ASP.NET per-request lifetimes, which is great, but as Nancy is intended to run on things other than ASP.NET, that can't be the only solution.
+To this end we have a separate interface, `INancyBootStrapperPerRequestRegistration<T>` (although it might get renamed ;-)).
+This interface provides a single method called `ConfigureRequestContainer()`, which should be implemented as a virtual method in the Bootstrapper, that allows the user to register any dependencies that should only live for the lifetime of that request.
+Now, when `GetAllModules()` or `GetModuleByKey()` is called, the workflow should be:

-Get a child container from the main container -> pass child container to ConfigureRequestContainer -> user registers types (usually singletons like UoW) -> bootstrapper uses the child container to resolve the module(s)
+Get a child container from the main container -> pass child container to `ConfigureRequestContainer` -> user registers types (usually singletons like UoW) -> Bootstrapper uses the child container to resolve the module(s)